-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I completely agree with what you are saying.
-If individuals who are income support recipients obtain short-term jobs, they are going to face deductions if their additional income takes them above the allowable monthly income threshold.
+When income assistance clients obtain short-term jobs, they are going to face deductions if their additional income takes them above the allowable monthly income threshold.

-At the beginning of our meeting, the Minister of Finance indicated that they will be asking for an additional \$7 million in funding to be put into the income support program.
-We do recognize the rate of inflation and the high cost of living in Nunavut, and as I indicated earlier, there are different types of programs.
+At the beginning of our sitting, the Minister of Finance indicated that they will be seeking an additional \$7 million in funding to be put into the Income Assistance Program.
+Later in our sitting, further details will be provided.
+We do recognize the rate of inflation and the high cost of living.

+As I indicated earlier, there are different types of programs.
 Ultimately, deductions are calculated by looking at the number of people in one household and the resulting allowable monthly income.
-This is why it may be that some income support recipients who obtain short-term employment will face deductions, while others will not.
+This is why it may be that some income assistance clients who obtain short-term employment will face deductions, while others will not.
+However, as I said earlier, the household income is reviewed periodically.
 Thank you, Mr. Speaker.

-Speaker: Second, and final supplementary.
-Ms. Killiktee
+Speaker: Your second and final supplementary, Ms. Killiktee

 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
 I understand that, but the problem is with the specific example of an individual who works for two or three weeks in total, usually when they replace a person on holidays.
-Their wages are set at a casual pay rate, and for short-term employment, an individual may receive a paycheque of around \$1,000 during their brief employment.
+Their wages are set at a casual pay rate and an individual may receive a paycheque of around \$1,000 during their brief employment.
 Since they are now disqualified from receiving income support benefits, this \$1,000 must last them for three months.
-That is only \$1,000 for three months of living expenses and food.
-That is not enough, then \$500 would be deducted.
+It is only \$1,000 for three months of living expenses and food, which is not enough.
+That's what I'm trying to speak about.

-What really causes hardship is when the client has no other income at all for the next three months, and no other place to receive support from over these three months, since they earned some income in that one month over a period of two weeks.
+I understand that there are deductions to the income assistance that clients receive if they earned a little bit of income.
+When they try to get their income assistance, as they were working for a brief time, \$500 is then deducted.
+What really causes hardship is when the client has no other income at all for the next three months and no other place to receive support from over these three months since they earned some income in that one month over a period of two weeks.
 They have to then wait for further decisions, so they are unable to reapply until the following month.
-That's what I am trying to say.
+That's what I am trying to indicate here.
 Thank you, Mr. Speaker.